9 Strange but Very Real Superstitions in Argentina

 2. El Negro de la suerte

 Seeing a black person brings good luck.
 I read this and thought, well that surely can’t be true.
 So I asked one of my friends here if he’d had any experiences with this, being an African-American expat.
 After boarding a city bus, three men pointed at him and yelled “El negro de la suerte!”
 “Lucky black man!!”
+So, it’s true, and the weirdest thing I’ve ever heard.

 3. Unlucky Redheads